 Compared to the performance of O2, O1 provides higher FRR, FAR, and HTER by 1.000%, 0.740%, and 0.556%.
-This result indicates that the signals acquired from O1 are less likely to identify individuals accurately compared to O2.
+This results suggests that using signal from O2 channel would make classification less prone to error than O1.
 However, as addressed above, both channels are used for the system because the performance of an individual varies from channel to channel.
+In conclusion, this result shows that the FRR is significantly higher than FAR in Figure 6, maximizing the security of the system that adapts this method.